 This spring, the fashion forecast is clearer than ever.
 The clear backpack and jelly sandals of the ’90s have walked its way forward to 2013, where it is now a reinvented sophisticated fad with lucite clutches and heels for rain or shine.
 The trend itself has been reinterpreted so that it’s not just limited to raincoats and umbrellas but ranges from plexiglass bracelets to coats that can be worn on a sunny day.
 Talk about fashion with function!
 After Charlotte Olympia’s Pandora craze last year, Balenciaga, Valentino, and Chanel all went with throwing coveted plastics into their collections.
 When done right, these cool, futuristic pieces can add edge to your fashionable ensemble as a clear favorite.

 Wang’s debut collection stuck to classic heaps of black and white with his signature fitted lines and brought out some of Balenciaga’s archived traditional aesthetics.
-Although restrained, it did seem like Wang was trying to steer away from his own line’s designs with rounder edges. loose backs, and marble motifs that mirrored french chic in the 60s.
+Although restrained, it did seem like Wang was trying to steer away from his own namesake brand’s designs with rounder edges, loose backs, and marble motifs that mirrored french chic in the 60s.
 “Dynamic movement, and pushing the archives forward to create a full wardrobe,” Wang said.
 “Cristobal’s shapes translated into relatable pieces — shirting, knitwear, coats and pants.”

 What do you think of Wang’s debut line with Balenciaga?